Joey Logano: 2019: Title defense

-Logano started the season with a third place finish in the rain-delayed Clash, in the duel, he made a big move on Clint Bowyer who led 41 laps on the final lap and won the duel only leading one lap, the last one.
+Logano started the season with a third-place finish in the rain-delayed Clash.
+In the duel, he made a big move on Clint Bowyer, who led 41 laps on the final lap, and won the duel, only leading one lap, the last one.
 He started fourth at the Daytona, starting the season as a strong contender for the championship.
-Logano battled back and forth for the win all day, such as avoiding "The Big One" that took out 21 other drivers but came up short to a 1-2-3 finish with the Joe Gibbs Racing team.
+Logano battled back and forth for the win all day, such as avoiding "The Big One" that took out 21 other drivers, but came up short with a 1-2-3 finish with the Joe Gibbs Racing team.
 After the race, Logano confronted fellow Ford teammate Michael McDowell for not giving Logano the push he needed for the win.
 He left Daytona second in points and tied for the points lead with Denny Hamlin.
 At qualifying at Atlanta, he had problems in his qualifying laps and started 27th.
 The problems continued through the race.
 While he did contend for the win late, he suffered from tire issues to finish 23rd.

 Logano rebounded at Las Vegas, holding off teammate Brad Keselowski for his first win at the track.
-The win at Vegas was fitting as it would be Logano's 22nd spring race in Las Vegas, his 22nd Cup win, and won in a Pennzoil-sponsored No. 22 car.
-Logano followed up his win with a tenth place run at Phoenix and a runner-up finish at Fontana.
+The win at Vegas was fitting as it would be Logano's 22nd spring race in Las Vegas, his 22nd Cup win, and he won in a Pennzoil-sponsored No. 22 car.
+Logano followed up his win with a tenth-place run at Phoenix and a runner-up finish at Fontana.

-At Martinsville, Logano scored his fifth pole in seven races, making it the 10th consecutive season where he has won a pole.
+At Martinsville, Logano scored his fifth pole in seven races, making it the 10th consecutive season in which he has won a pole.
 It was a rough go at the start of the race.
 He led the first five laps and didn't lead the race again.
 He started on the pole and finished nineteenth.
 It was not the result that the 22 team wanted.
-Afterward at Texas, he won Stage 1 but pit lane issues saw him lose positions and drop to and finish 17th.
+Afterward at Texas, he won Stage 1, but pit lane issues saw him lose positions and drop to a finish of 17th.
 At Bristol, he had a car capable of winning, but he pitted late in the race and restarted a few spots from where he finished.
-He finished third eventually behind the Busch brothers of Kyle and Kurt.
+He finished third, eventually behind the Busch brothers, Kyle and Kurt.
 Late in the day at Richmond, having won Stage 2 and finished second at Stage 1, Logano had the better car and was chasing Martin Truex Jr. Unfortunately, he didn't have enough time to pass Truex and finished second.
 At Talladega, he had another good qualifying.
 He started fifth and led by lap 182.
-He led at the restart but was no match for the pack of Chevrolet Camaros of Chase Elliott, Bowman, and rookie Ryan Preece and ended up finishing fourth.
+He led at the restart but was no match for the pack of Chevrolet Camaros of Chase Elliott, Bowman, and rookie Ryan Preece, and ended up finishing fourth.